Your Cart ()

 According to the Federal Emergency Management Agency (FEMA), “A safe room is a hardened structure specifically designed to meet the FEMA safe room criteria and provide near-absolute protection in extreme weather events, including tornadoes and hurricanes."
 Expounding on this, safe room construction consists of concrete or heavy-duty steel and has a much thicker door.
 Safe rooms have insulation to keep the temperature inside at a livable level, so you stay warm during extreme cold and cool when it is hot outside.
 Safe Rooms also feature protection from radioactive fallout in case of an attack by nuclear weapons.
 Safe Rooms are the best option if you want to protect yourself above all other considerations and with absolute protection.

-There are advantages and disadvantages to Safe Rooms and Storm Shelters
+Advantages and Disadvantages to Safe Rooms and Storm Shelters

 • Safe Rooms are made out of stronger materials than storm or tornado shelters, but they can be more expensive and take longer to build.